Silfalion/Iphone_docker_osx_passthrough/README.md

 Where XX:XX.X is the number you noted in the [Getting usb controller Id section](#getting_usb_controller).

-And that's all, your VM should start normally after that and your iphone/usb device detected with trouble
+And that's all, your VM should start normally after that and your iphone/usb device should be detected without trouble